 - A Well-Laid Plan

 I had positively cleaned up at my graduation open house, and now I had more than enough money to fund my gap year.
-Over the course of the summer, I bought a really nice bicycle, a DSLR camera, a giant hiking backpack, camping equipment, and a $25 membership to WWOOF, or Willing Workers on Organic Farms.
+Over the course of the summer, I bought a bicycle, a giant hiking backpack, camping equipment, and a $25 membership to WWOOF, or Willing Workers on Organic Farms.

 I poured over the catalog WWOOF sent me of farms around the country that needed volunteers.
 Each listing sounded more romantic than the one before: feeding chickens, harvesting crops, working at Farmer's Markets.
 Fruit trees and greenhouses.
 Goats.
 Composting.
 Sustainability.
 Living off the fat of the land.

 I pictured myself confidently grasping a warm teet and milking it, like I had read about in Little House on the Prairie, or tossing handfuls of corn from my apron to the chickens like in Disney's Cinderella.